 - Used coffee ground is a slow-release organic fertilizer and soil amendments.
 It contains phosphorus, potassium, magnesium, and copper.

-- Besides you can also add the above-mentioned source of ingredients that contain the necessary nutrients according to your plants’ needs.
+However you can add the above-mentioned source of ingredients for your tomato plants that contain the necessary nutrients according to your plants’ needs.

 The homemade organic ingredients work very slowly.
 Usually, it will take around 2 weeks to 6 months to break down and releasing nutrients into the soil.
 So, if you have a long growing season, you can add the necessary ingredients into your planting hole based on the macro and micronutrient value.

 On the flip side, if you have a short growing season, you should prepare the compost earlier using the above mentioned primary and secondary nutrients.
 Then add the final compost at the tomato planting hole for better results.